Reassuringly Expensive: History

 The "Reassuringly Expensive" campaign began in 1982.
-Frank Lowe of Collett Dickinson Pearce worked on marketing for Stella Artois in the 1970s, creating print campaigns such as "My shout, he whispered".
-In 1981, Lowe left Collett Dickinson Pearce to form his own advertising agency, taking with him the Stella Artois account.
+Frank Lowe of Collett Dickenson Pearce worked on marketing for Stella Artois in the 1970s, creating print campaigns such as "My shout, he whispered".
+In 1981, Lowe left Collett Dickenson Pearce to form his own advertising agency, taking with him the Stella Artois account.
 Within a year, Lowe launched the "Reassuringly Expensive" campaign, which aimed to turn a substantial negative for the brand (higher prices due to greater Duty on high-alcohol content beverages in the United Kingdom) into a positive, assuring customers that by being more expensive, the premium lager was better than cheaper brands.
 Earlier pieces were primarily print campaigns, but in 1990, a chance viewing of Jean de Florette led one of Lowe's creative directors to pen a script based on a similar concept.
 The resulting television and cinema advertisement, Jacques de Florette, proved immensely popular and formed the basis for a series of six award-winning adverts produced between 1991 and 2001.
 Good Doctor was announced in February 2002 as the seventh in the series.

 During 2007, the "reassuringly expensive" slogan was dropped, and the word "Stella" has been avoided in the advertisements.
 This has been seen as a reaction to the lager's perceived connection with aggression and binge-drinking in the United Kingdom, where it is nicknamed "wife beater".